ajgoward/Daddies_recipes_MS3/README.md

 * Delete Recipes

-As a Dad and an ex chef I am always cooking for my family in a nutritious way, so I decided to make a website that shares my recipes and allows other people to share their family favourites.
+As a Dad and an ex-chef, I am always cooking for my family in a nutritious way, so I decided to make a website that shares my recipes and allows other people to share their family favorites.

 ## UX